-Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of radiology services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and CAT scan.
+Crittenton Hospital Medical Center’s department of Imaging and Diagnostics (Radiology) offers a full range of imaging services, including digital mammography, general x-ray, ultrasound, fluoroscopy, nuclear medicine, MRI scan and CAT scan.
 All of Crittenton’s radiologists are board certified, and our technologists are certified in the modality in which they practice.
 The overall service is enhanced by the cooperative relationship between the physicians and staff.

 At Crittenton Hospital Medical Center, we are committed to serving your needs.
 To help us serve you better, please remember that all radiology studies require a physician referral.
 Find an Imaging and Diagnostics Center near you, or if you need a physician referral, Crittenton Physician Services can help.